Dark matter as the source of neutrino mass: theory overview and experimental prospects: Inert Higgs Doublet Model

 Let us now study the direct detection prospects of our dark-matter particle $\eta_R$.
 The tree-level spin-independent $\eta_R$-nucleon cross section is mediated by the Higgs and the $Z$ portals, see Fig.~\ref{fig:DD_scoto}.

-Notice that, as the $\eta$ doublet has non-zero hypercharge, the $\eta_R$-nucleon spin-independent (SI) cross-section is mediated by the Z-boson.
-Generally this exceeds the current limit from direct detection experiments.
-However this can be easily avoided by taking non-zero $\lambda_5$.
-In this case there is a small mass splitting between $\eta_I$ and $\eta_R$, so that the interaction through the Z-boson is kinematically forbidden or leads to inelastic scattering.
-As a result, for nonzero $\lambda_5$, the $\eta_R$-nucleon interaction via the Higgs will be the dominant one.
-The coupling between $\eta_R$ and the Higgs boson depends on $\lambda_{345}=\lambda_3+\lambda_4+\lambda_5$ and the $\eta_R$-nucleon cross section is given by
+For nonzero $\lambda_5$, the $\eta_R$-nucleon interaction via the Higgs portal will be the dominant one.
+The coupling between $\eta_R$ and the Higgs boson depends on $\lambda_{345}=\lambda_3+\lambda_4+\lambda_5$ so that the $\eta_R$-nucleon cross section is given by \footnote{ Note that, as the $\eta$ doublet has non-zero hypercharge, the $\eta_R$-nucleon spin-independent (SI) cross-section mediated by the Z-boson generally exceeds current limits from direct detection experiments.
+However, this term is avoided by having non-zero $\lambda_5$ that causes a small mass splitting between $\eta_I$ and $\eta_R$, so the interaction through the Z-boson is kinematically forbidden or leads to inelastic scattering. }

 where $m_h$ is the SM Higgs boson mass and $m_N$ is the nucleon mass, i.e. the average of the proton and neutron masses.
 Here $f_N$ is the form factor, which includes hadronic matrix elements.
 In Fig.~\ref{fig:DD-constraints} we show the spin-independent $\eta_R$-nucleon cross section as a function of the $\eta_R$ mass, for the range of parameters covered by our scan given in Table~\ref{tab:scan_scoto}.